GaloisInc/ivorylang-org/pages/ivory-reference.md

 different iterator forms gives the programmer control over the range and/or order of the iteration.

-The iterators here are described by starting from simplest form and then moving to most elaborate forms, as the later iterators subsume the preceding ones.
+The iterators here are described by starting from the simplest form and then moving to more elaborate forms, as the later iterators subsume the preceding ones.
 The explanations assume the reader is familiar with the preceding forms.

 * `forever`: The simplest iterator is the `forever` iterator that creates the equivalent of a C `while(1)` loop.
 It simply iterates without stopping and